mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

 }
 ```

--  To create the migration, use a PowerShell command prompt to run the command:
+-  To create the migration, use a PowerShell command prompt to run the command.

 ```
 dotnet ef migrations add Orders